wp-plugins/email-users/readme.txt

 `

 == Changelog ==

+= Version 4.6.4 =
+* Fixed bug which caused first and last names to display as N/A in some instances.

 = Version 4.6.3 =
 * Fixed several strings which were not properly set up for language translation.